gwu-libraries/sfm-ui/docs/userguide.rst

   * You could export it into a CSV or Excel format for a basic analysis (:ref:`guide-export-data`), or load the format into analysis software such as Stata, SPSS, or Gephi.
-  * You could use try :ref:`exploring`, a processor for data analysis (although ELK requires some technical knowledge, so ask your SFM admin for help if you need it).
   * You could set up an archive using the JSON files or Excel files.

 Privacy and platform policy considerations